 Maryland gambling companies have saturated the market along I-95, but there is still an under-served market south of Fairfax County.
 From Lorton to Richmond, there are many potential customers interested in entertainment that includes gambling, but reluctant to drive through congested Northern Virginia traffic to reach Maryland's existing casinos.

 That creates the opportunity for Maryland to expand its gambling operations, and authorize a new gambling riverboat docked on the Virginia shoreline.
-There is a history of gambling barges and boats next to Alexandria, Prince William, and Colonial Beach.
+There is a history of gambling barges and boats next to Alexandria, Prince William, Colonial Beach, and Coles Point.

 In Prince William County, the SS Freestone was docked at Freestone Point, technically in Charles City County It offered liquor-by-the-drink as well as 100 slot machines in 1957-58.
 After Virginia complained, in 1958 Maryland required gambling boats to be accessed from land in Maryland, ending the borderline tradition - for the moment.6